Fully ADA Compliant Truncated Dome Technology

 Radius Curve Tiles

 Radius Curve tiles come as both Replaceable Cast in Place and Surface Applied tiles.
-They are designed specifically to accommodate radius ADA compliant tile applications.
+These tactile warning tiles are designed specifically to accommodate radius ADA compliant tile applications.
 They can be installed permanently into wet set concrete, or retrofitted into existing concrete surfaces, and feature our industry-leading replaceability feature.
+Our Radius Curve tiles are designed to work within a sidewalk tile installation which does not accommodate straight cuts.
 Like all our truncated dome detectable warning tiles, they are incredibly easy to handle, install, or replace, and come with everything you need for long term ADA compliance.
 In order to best fit your unique radius needs these tiles can be cut in the field to conform to the required radius.
 Common uses of our Radius Curve tiles include curbs, pedestrian crossings, and transit platforms.

 What is an ADA Tile?